477: No Such Thing As ShatGPT

 There's a really nice one that I love, which is the water world hypothesis.
 And the theory goes that...

-Yeah, they just talk about, yeah, it really went over budget apparently and had all sorts of issues with the script.
+Yeah, they just talk about, yeah, it really went over budget, apparently, and had all sorts of issues with the script.

-The water world hypothesis is that the idea that there is plenty of life out there, but much like dolphins who are seen as sort of the other great intelligent life on our planet, they're also stuck underwater and they can't get above it because we're living in...
+The water world hypothesis is that the idea that there is plenty of life out there, but much like dolphins, who are seen as sort of the other great intelligent life on our planet, they're also stuck underwater and they can't get above it because we're living in...

-we're living on a planet which is very much in this idea of a Goldilocks belt, right?
 Where we've got a lot of land mass and we've got a lot of oxygen to breathe and so on.
 We're in a beauty spot and it's very rare to be in that beauty spot.

 So the thought is that there is life, but it's underwater.
+What do you mean?
+Just surface.

+Just go up to the surface.
 Have you not seen the little mermaid?

 So like if you're a wet, if you need wet to walk around in,

-So you'd be on the road, you'd turn to your left, and there'd be a dolphin sort of swimming away in his car yeah he was he was a genius guys dan you mentioned seti earlier on and they're looking for i think radio waves they are yeah um but they've like they're they're checking various different parts of the universe at different times um but i read one comparison that um so far the whole of seti since they started has checked so little of the universe that it's the equivalent of checking one hot tub worth of water compared with all the amount of water in all the earth's oceans it's a big place James.
+tried to create cars that would be driven on the road which were filled with water that you would so you'd be on the road you'd turn to your left and there'd be a dolphin sort of swimming away in his car yeah he was he was a genius guys dan you mentioned seti earlier on and they're looking for i think radio waves they are yeah um but they've like they're they're checking various different parts of the universe at different times um but i read one comparison that um so far the whole of seti since they started has checked so little of the universe that it's the equivalent of checking one hot tub worth of water compared with all the amount of water in all the earth's oceans it's a big place James.

 Famously large.
+Yeah, it's a war.

 But no, that's incredible.
 It's like getting one hot tub of water and going, oh, there's no fish in here, so there's no fish at all.